apache/seatunnel/docs/en/transform-v2/dynamic-compile.md

 The code must implement two methods: getInlineOutputColumns and getInlineOutputFieldValues. getInlineOutputColumns determines the columns you want to add or convert, and the original column structure can be obtained from CatalogTable
 GetInlineOutputFieldValues determines your column values.
 You can fulfill any of your requirements, and even complete RPC requests to obtain new values based on the original columns
-If there are third-party dependency packages, please place them in lib
+If there are third-party dependency packages, please place them in ${SEATUNNEL_HOME}/lib, if you use spark or flink, you need to put it under the libs of the corresponding service.

 ### common options [string]